ripytide/metapac/README.md

 This means you can declaratively maintain your enabled `systemd` services.
 See the [`Group Files`](#group-files) section for some examples.

+> [!WARNING]
+> A package's hooks are only run when the package is installed by
+> `metapac`.
+If a package is already installed then running `metapac sync`
+> will not run the hooks since it will not have to install the package.
+You
+> can uninstall the package and then re-install it using `metapac sync`
+> ensure the hooks are run.

 ### Advanced usage

 For more advanced usage read through the remaining sections, especially the